 MMO: Who were the toughest hitters you faced?

-Dwight: I’d say the toughest hitter was probably Barry Bonds, but the guy that gave me the most trouble was Chili Davis.
 When Chili Davis was with the San Francisco Giants I could not get that guy out.
 It didn’t matter if it was one of my top performances with my best stuff or just a regular game, I could not get him out.
 I would just try to make sure that I got the guys out in front of him so no one was on base.
-I would try to throw inside on him and try to intimidate him but it didn’t matter, I just couldn’t get him out, he just owned me.
+I would try to throw inside on him and try to intimidate him but it didn’t matter, I just couldn’t get him out.

 Dwight: I was working out the whole ’95 season while I was suspended and some scouts were coming around, but there wasn’t really much going on.
 I didn’t know if I was going to get an opportunity again to see if I can (play).
-Fortunately, Mr. Steinbrenner gave me an opportunity to continue my career, and in New York which I wanted to do.
+Fortunately, Mr. Steinbrenner gave me an opportunity to continue my career in New York, which I wanted to do.
 I obviously wanted to finish with the Mets but I understood why we went our separate ways.

 Once I threw the no hitter, the game’s over and I go home and the next day I give him (Dad) the ball.
 It turns out the doctor said that he did see the game, but he never made it home from the hospital, he ended up passing away.
 But the last game he ever saw me pitch was that no-hitter, so that made it that much special.

-MMO: That’s an incredible story, and it must have made you happy that your father got to see you pitch that final game?
+MMO: That’s an incredible story, Doc.
+It must have made you happy that your father got to see you pitch that final game.

 Dwight: Yes, definitely.
 It’s amazing how things happen sometimes.
 To me, that was like a gift to him for all the hard work he put in.
 The sacrifices he made coming home from work every day and taking me and Gary to work on our game to make us players to live out our dreams.

-MMO: You went from being a power pitcher with the Mets to having to rely more on location, off-speed pitches, and guile.
+MMO: You went from being a power pitcher with the Mets to having to rely more on location, off-speed pitches, and guile later in your career.
 How difficult was that transition for you?

 Not that it was easy but it definitely helped me just accept who I was.
 I wouldn’t say I didn’t miss striking out ten to fourteen batters, but I became more of a student of the game.
 You had to study the hitters more, learn their weaknesses, and each pitch meant something where after every game I was more mentally tired just as physically because each pitch you had to know what the purpose behind it was.